JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q52105" title="habitat" aliases="habitats">
 <param ve-entity eid="Q11084414" title="modernity">
 <param ve-entity eid="Q2638759" title="Zundert">
 Sunflower imagery produced by artists in Europe has shaped and been shaped by knowledges, myths, and meanings related to _Helianthus annus_ and _Helianthus_ more broadly.
 By shining a light on such images and the ways they engage with human-plant relationships, we grow more attuned to the historical significance of sunflower iconography and our own encounters with plants.
-That mode of attentive regard for nature is critical if we are to mend relationships with plants and respond to our current ecological crisis.
-Just what is at stake is poignantly evoked in this _memento mori_ by Van Gogh.
-In it, he portrays two flowers that have gone to seed against a somber blue background.
-The flowers’ barren disk and desiccated yellow head serve as mournful reminders of their former beauty.
-The artist produced _Sunflowers_ in 1887, while living in a Parisian suburb far from the rural environment bordering his native Zundert. though we may also read them as metaphors for the withering of human connections with plants due to modernity.
+That mode of attentive regard for nature is critical if we are to interact with plants in ways that sustain our ecologies.
+Just what is at stake is poignantly evoked here, in this _memento mori_ by Van Gogh.
+The painting brings us close to two flowers that have gone to seed.
+Their barren disk and desiccated yellow head, against a somber blue background, serve as mournful reminders of their former beauty.
+We may also read them through an ecocritical lens as metaphors for the withering of human connections with nature that Van Gogh and other city dwellers experienced as a result of modernity and that we can take the picture as an invitation to recultivate.
 <param ve-image primary iiif fit="contain" url="https://images.metmuseum.org/CRDImages/ep/original/DP229743.jpg" title="Vincent van Gogh, _Sunflowers_, 1887, Metropolitan Museum of Art, Rogers Fund, 1949">

 ### References